-So while the characteristics of containers being lightweight and easily moveable can be great for some applications, they don’t provide a benefit to Kafka because you wouldn’t want to move Kafka and because Kafka requires an operating system.
+While the characteristics of containers being lightweight and easily moveable can be great for some applications, they don’t provide a benefit to Kafka.
+This is because you wouldn’t want to move Kafka and because Kafka requires an operating system.

 Strimzi Operator and Confluent for Kubernetes